idia640/presentations/week06/PITCHME.md

 - Reser, J. E. (2013).
 The neurological process responsible for mental continuity and internally generated thought.
 Conference for the Association for the Scientific Study of Consciousness, ASSC 17, July 12th-15th.
 Retrieved from: http://www.cognitivemechanics.net/on_consciousness

 ---

-### Next Week

-1. Journal
-1. Emotion (alt video for Damasio)

-Note:

-Some feedback by students on Damasio has been tepid.
-He writes popular books (much like Kahneman) that cater to non-experts.
-So I don't know if a negative reaction is because of his style, or because I dropped students into the middle of one of his books.
-Thus, I've provided a video of him speaking as an alternative to his material.